pierrepeterlongo/b2s_doc/docs/source/methods.rst

 :math:`k`-mers, the maximal threshold offers for instance a way to remove contaminated sequences.

-The sequences to be queried can be provided as a fasta or fastq file (gzipped or not).
+The **file format** of the sequences to be queried can be provided as a fasta or fastq file (gzipped or not).
 They can also be read directly from the standard input (*stdin*).
 This offers the may to stream sequences as they arrive, for instance when they are obtained during an Oxford Nanopore sequencing